PC Turns On But No Display: Safe Checks

 Symptoms

-- Keyboard or mouse may not light
+- Keyboard lights may not respond

 Common causes